lemoniris/im-going-to-do-the-rosalind-and-datacamp-problems-so-i-can-write-about-it-on-my-personal-statement/README.md

 im stuck on like 4 rosalind problems at the same time ... so close

 ill come back to these problems next week or so, busy finishing up something else this week

+best way to learn rust is to come up with programs to write, sometimes